zdravkov/kendo-docs/api/wrappers/jsp/editor/tools.md

 ---

 # \<kendo:editor-tools\>

-A JSP tag representing Kendo Tools.
+A collection of tools that should render a button, combobox, etc, to interact with the Editor.
+Custom tools are defined as a collection of required properties, while the insertHtml  tool requires a collection of text-value pairs

 #### Example
     <kendo:editor>
         <kendo:editor-tools></kendo:editor-tools>
     </kendo:editor>

+## Configuration Attributes

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:editor-tool

 A collection of tools that should render a button, combobox, etc, to interact with the Editor.
 Custom tools are defined as a collection of required properties, while the insertHtml  tool requires a collection of text-value pairs

-More documentation is available at [kendo:editor-tool](/api/wrappers/jsp/editor/tool).
+More documentation is available at [kendo:editor-tool](editor/tool).

 #### Example

     <kendo:editor-tools>
         <kendo:editor-tool></kendo:editor-tool>
     </kendo:editor-tools>